Sling TV channel guide: All the programming, and all the restrictions, all in one chart

 For Sling Orange subscribers, a Broadcast Extra bundle is available with ABC, Univision, and Unimas in Chicago, Fresno-Visalia, Houston, Los Angeles, New York, Philadelphia, Raleigh-Durham, and San Francisco.

 In all other markets, Fox and NBC offer on-demand programming only.
-(NBC is not available as of this writing, but it’s coming soon.)

 How do regional sports networks work?